 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Insulin, or oral diabetes medicine, such as glimepiride, glipizide, glyburide, metformin
+- Insulin or oral diabetes medicine (including glimepiride, glipizide, glyburide, metformin)

 Warnings While Using This Medicine: